- Scientific Name: Nematobrycon palmeri

 - Temperature: 73-81 F (23-27 C)

-The attractive coloration, and elegant finnage of the regal Emperor tetra leaves little doubt why it was given it's name.
+The attractive coloration and elegant finnage of the regal Emperor tetra leaves little doubt why the Emperor Tetra was given its name.

 Introduced to home aquaria over forty years ago, they have become one of the more popular of the tetra family.
 Unlike many tetra species that have a unisex appearance, male and female Emperors are easy to tell apart.

 The dorsal and caudal fins of the male are noticeably longer and more pointed than the female.
 Also quite noticeable in the male is an extended ray in the middle of the caudal fin that gives the tail the appearance of a trident.
 The female is smaller and plumper in the body than the male.

 Fins of both sexes have a yellow hue and are edged in black on the outer periphery, and red where the fin meets the body.
 The body of the fish is blue-gray with mauve tones and displays an almost iridescent sheen.
 A dark stripe runs horizontally from mouth to tail.
 The body is lighter in color below the stripe.